Principal Investigator

 Graduate Students

-Graduate Student Heather, a North Carolina native, first became interested in biology through a high school internship at Wake Forest Baptist’s Institute of Regenerative Medicine.
+Heather, a North Carolina native, first became interested in biology through a high school internship at Wake Forest Baptist’s Institute of Regenerative Medicine.
 She went on to earn a B.S. in Biology and a B.A. in Mathematics from the University of North Carolina at Chapel Hill in 2020.
 As a new graduate student, Heather is excited to delve into astrocyte development, growth, and function in zebrafish.
 Heather also enjoys playing tabletop games, cooking and baking, drawing, and thrift shopping. |

 Fish Facility Manager